 Editing Your Screencast

-In case you have to create a longer screen recording, QuickTime Player allows you some very basic editing, like trimming or adding another clip at the end (which brings us back to the concept of splitting the recording into smaller chunks).
+In case you have to create a longer screen recording, most software allows you some very basic editing, like trimming or adding another clip at the end (which brings us back to the concept of splitting the recording into smaller chunks).

 Convert Your Screencasts - Size Matters

-Before you share your screencasts, you might want to consider converting them to reduce the file size.
-My favorite tool for that is Handbrake which is free and a fantastic piece of software.
+Before you share your locally recorded screencasts, you might want to convert or encode them to reduce the file size.
+On macOS you can use Handbrake which is free and a fantastic piece of software.

 Articles Related to Screencasts

 Here’s an example using screencasts to reduce the time spent in a meeting: Choose the Best Communication Channel